Non-reversible stationary states for majority voter and Ising dynamics on trees: Introduction

 \subsection{The stochastic Ising model on Euclidean lattices}

 To illustrate our point, consider a locally finite graph $G=(V,E)$ and suppose that the vertices in $V$ are endowed with i.i.d.\ Poisson clocks.
-The \emph{stochastic Ising model} is the Markov process on $\{-1,+1\}^V$ where each \emph{spin} $\sigma_v$ with $v\in V$ is updated each time the clock at that vertex rings, with the new spin value sampled from the Boltzmann--Gibbs probability measure conditioned on the present configuration outside $v$.
-On the one hand, Gibbs measures for the Ising model are clearly stationary and reversible for this dynamic.
-On the other hand, it is known that stationary measures for the stochastic Ising model are also Ising Gibbs measures, at least when: \begin{enumerate} \item The underlying graph is the square lattice $\mathbb Z^d$ in dimension $d=1,2$~\cite{holley1977one}; \item The underlying graph is the square lattice $\mathbb Z^d$ in dimension $d\geq 3$, and we restrict to measures which are invariant under the symmetries of the graph; see for example~\cite[Chapter~IV.5]{Liggett1}. \end{enumerate} In general, dynamics of these types have been widely studied on Euclidean lattices in dimension $d\geq 2$ such as the square lattice, see for instance the classical books \cite{Liggett2,Liggett1}.
+The \emph{stochastic Ising model} (also known as the Glauber heat bath dynamic of the Ising model) is the Markov process on $\{+,-\}^V$ where each \emph{spin} $\sigma_v$ with $v\in V$ is updated each time the clock at that vertex rings, with the new spin value sampled from the specification of the Ising model (see Fig.~\ref{fig:euclid} for an illustration and Section~\ref{sec:Ising} for details).
+On the one hand, Gibbs measures for the Ising model are well-known to be stationary and reversible for this dynamic \cite{Liggett1}.
+On the other hand, it is known that stationary measures for the stochastic Ising model are also Ising Gibbs measures, at least when: \begin{enumerate} \item The underlying graph is the square lattice $\mathbb Z^d$ in dimension $d=1,2$~\cite{holley1977one}; \item The underlying graph is the square lattice $\mathbb Z^d$ in dimension $d\geq 3$, and we restrict to measures which are invariant under the symmetries of the graph; see for example~\cite[Chapter~IV.5]{Liggett1}. \end{enumerate}

+In general, dynamics of these types have been widely studied on Euclidean lattices in dimension $d\geq 2$ such as the square lattice, see for instance the classical books \cite{Liggett2,Liggett1}.
 To the best of our knowledge, it is not known in dimension $d\geq 3$ if there exist stationary measures for the dynamic which are not Gibbs measures for the Ising model.
 It is, however, expected that the situation is no different for $d\geq 3$ than for $d=1,2$.
-Thus, a natural question is to ask: \emph{are there graphs for which there exists a stationary measure which is non-reversible, and therefore not Gibbs?}
+Thus, a natural question is to ask: \emph{are there graphs for which there exists a stationary measure which is non-reversible for the stochastic Ising model, and therefore not Gibbs?}